rozgo/exgine/README.md

-# Market Exchange Simulator
+# Exchange Engine - A Market Exchange Simulator

-A category theory inspired smart contract, where objects are assets and morphisms are rates, creating a mathematical formalization for an exchange (assets, accounts, rates and transactions).
+Category theory inspired; where objects are assets and morphisms are rates, creating a mathematical formalization for an exchange (assets, accounts, rates and transactions).

 Core component for [OwnedEconomies](https://github.com/rozgo/OwnedEconomies)
 ## Requirements:
 - Install Rust [https://rustup.rs](https://rustup.rs)
 ```